Travelling with a Service Dog

 A handler is a physically disabled person who has been matched with a specific certified service dog for the purpose of being assisted in the course of their daily lives.
 A handler can also be an able bodied person actively conducting recognised service dog training on behalf of a recognised organisation when travelling on domestic New Zealand flights.

 An emotional support / psychiatric service dog is a dog whose purpose is to provide emotional and or psychiatric support.
 An emotional support/psychiatric service dog may be permitted to travel in the aircraft cabin for travel to and from the USA (but not other routes) where it meets all requirements set out in 14 CFR part 382 117.
+Please note that on flights to New Zealand the dog will need to meet the New Zealand Ministry for Primary Industries (MPI) requirements for the assistance of dogs.
+This requires the owner to present documentation when they apply to MPI for an import permit to show the dog has been trained and certified as an assistance dog by a recognised and accredited national or international organisation.
+If a standard import permit is issued without an assistance dog endorsement the dog must travel as cargo and arrangements must be made via an approved pet transporter where any applicable costs will apply.

 A therapy dog is a dog whose purpose is to provide therapy, affection and comfort to people.
 A therapy dog generally assists people other than their owner.